-Then there's a spontaneous killing which is a second degree murder where somebody very quickly becomes angry and forms the intent to kill and then kills another person.
-But that doesn't really answer the question because sometimes the person that gets killed is doing something on their end as well which can cause there to be a defense in the case that can cause the person to become extremely angry and maybe there's a lesser charge like voluntary manslaughter.
+Then there's a spontaneous killing, a second-degree murder where somebody very quickly becomes angry and forms the intent to kill and then kills another person.
+But that doesn't answer the question because sometimes the person who gets killed is doing something on their end, which can cause defense in the case that can cause the person to become extremely angry, and maybe there's a lesser charge like voluntary manslaughter.

 I mean, is that right under those circumstances?
-And a lot of times you're like, no we can't live in a society like that where somebody is hit or punched and then they snap and go get a gun and shoot somebody.
-Obviously, you can't do that.
+And often you're like, no, we can't live in a society like that where somebody is hit or punched, and then they snap and get a gun and shoot somebody.
+You can't do that.

 Prosecutor Has Burden Of Proof

 After the prosecution is done, the defense gets a chance to put on their evidence.
-Ultimately, there’s going to be closing arguments by the parties and then the jury is going to decide.
-But, before the jury decides they’re going to be given jury instructions.
-In a murder case, they're going to have to be able to find that the prosecutors proved what's called malice of forethought, which basically means that the person had time to think and reflect and made the decision to kill another person unlawfully.
+Ultimately, there will be closing arguments by the parties, and then the jury is going to decide.
+But, before the jury chooses to, they will be given jury instructions.
+In a murder case, they're going to have to be able to find that the prosecutors proved what's called malice of forethought, which means that the person had time to think and reflect and made the decision to kill another person unlawfully.

 Sometimes there's more than meets the eye.
 Sometimes the prosecutors don't have all the evidence.
-That's the unfortunate thing, when the authorities only do a one-sided investigation, which I see happening in a lot of these murder cases.
-They're not going out and getting the other evidence that’s available that can really put things into context and give you a good feel for what really happened.
+That's unfortunate when the authorities only do a one-sided investigation, which I see happening in many of these murder cases.
+They're not getting the other available evidence that can put things into context and give you a good feel for what happened.

 Defense Strategy By Criminal Lawyer

-You put your investigation together and you take the case to trial and try to win it.
+You put your investigation together, and you take the case to trial and try to win it.
 Other times you realize there's too much evidence against me.
-I have to have my attorney work a deal out for me otherwise I'm going to run the risk of getting twenty-five to life, fifteen to life — there’s some big stakes involved when it come to murder cases in Los Angeles.
+I have to have my attorney work a deal out for me; otherwise, I'm going to run the risk of getting twenty-five to life, fifteen to life — there are some significant stakes involved in murder cases in Los Angeles.